NVIDIA/DALI/STYLE_GUIDE.md

 # DALI Coding Style Guide

 This document describes DALI Coding Style Guide.

 DALI's C++ code follows [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) with the exceptions detailed below.

 DALI's Python code uses [Black](https://github.com/psf/black) for formatting, with the configuration specified in the pyproject.toml file, and is checked with [flake8](https://github.com/PyCQA/flake8) linter according to the .flake8 configuration file.

-The code should always pass the current `make lint` check.
+The code should always pass the current `make lint` check, where C++ code and Python formatting are verified.

 ## Changes compared to Google C++ Style Guide